badabam/astro-workshop/README.md

 # 🚀 ASTRO Workshop

-This is a workshop about ASTRO, a new static site builder that uses the island
+This is a workshop about ASTRO, a new static site builder

 ## Structure